Sexual Life

-Sexual Life is a 2004 American comedy-drama film written and directed by Ken Kwapis, who would go on to chronicle modern romantic life in the better-known He's Just Not That Into You in 2009.
-Produced by Ken Aguado and distributed by Showtime Independent Films.
-Cast members include Azura Skye, Carla Gallo, Anne Heche, Elizabeth Banks, Tom Everett Scott and Kerry Washington.
+Sexual Life is a 2004 American comedy-drama film written and directed by Ken Kwapis, produced by Ken Aguado, and distributed by Showtime Independent Films.
+The ensemble cast includes Azura Skye, Carla Gallo, Anne Heche, Elizabeth Banks, Tom Everett Scott, and Kerry Washington.

 It is adapted from Arthur Schnitzler's 1897 play La Ronde.

 Premise

 Like La Ronde, Sexual Life has an unconventional narrative structure, identified by Charles Ramírez Berg as the "daisy chain plot", in which there is not a single protagonist, but instead one central character links to another.